cksdml1014/chanisong/_pages/Teaching.md

     </div>
 </div>

-- **Overview:** During my junior and senior years at SNU, I began mentoring younger students, remembering the lack of guidance I experienced during my first two years of college.
-The Vision Exhibition, hosted by STEM, provided an opportunity to share my experiences with over 100 freshmen and sophomores in the College of Engineering.
+- **Audience:** Presented to over 100 SNU freshmen and sophomores from the College of Engineering.
-- **Content:** I introduced students to Mechanism Design Automation Technology, a relatively new field even among academics.
-I emphasized its potential impact and encouraged students to explore broad fields within engineering.
-I also shared my experiences as an exchange student at RWTH Aachen University and as a researcher at **IDeAOcean**.
+- **Presentation:** Introduced Mechanism Design Automation Technology and shared experiences as an exchange student at RWTH Aachen University and a researcher at **IDeAOcean**.
+- **Impact:** Provided guidance to younger students in navigating academic and career paths in engineering.

 ## Observations on Teaching and Curriculum Development

-- **Reflection on Teaching:** Aspiring to become a professor, I have closely observed various teaching methods and curricula throughout my studies.
-After each semester, I provided detailed feedback to professors, offering constructive suggestions for course improvements and better resource allocation, such as improving computer labs and optimizing course requirements.
-- **Impact:** My feedback has led to the installation of new computers and a revision of the mandatory course structure.
-I also keep personal records of my thoughts on teaching methods, course design, and what I would change when I eventually teach, preparing for the day when I become a professor myself.
+- **Role:** Provided detailed feedback on teaching methods and course improvements in SNU Mechanical Engineering, leading to better lab resources and revised course structures.
+- **Impact:** Offered suggestions that resulted in new computers and course structure revisions at SNU.

 ## Undergraduate Tutor

-- **Role:** I tutored freshmen in calculus, focusing on areas where they struggled and offering feedback on how to approach mathematical problems more effectively.
-Drawing on my background as a double major in mathematics, I also taught students how to present solutions clearly and logically.
-- **Results:** My students improved significantly in their understanding of calculus, with many achieving their academic goals as a result of our sessions.
+- **Role:** Tutored freshmen in calculus, helping 10 students overcome challenges and improve their problem-solving skills.

 ## Private Tutor

-- **Tutoring Experience:** Throughout my college years, except during military service and my exchange program, I worked as a private tutor for middle and high school students.
-I taught eight different students subjects ranging from middle school math and physics to college-level calculus and physics.
+- **Role:** Worked as a private tutor for in total 8 middle and high school students, teaching math and physics from middle school to college level.
-- **Teaching Strengths:** I excelled at identifying students' problem areas and breaking down complex concepts into manageable steps.
-Every student I tutored made measurable progress and succeeded in achieving their academic goals.
+- **Strengths:** Identified students' weak areas and simplified complex concepts for effective learning.
+All students showed measurable progress.